wp-plugins/ecwid-shopping-cart/readme.txt

 and takes less than 5 minutes to set up.

 == Description ==
-**Wordpress.com officially recommends Ecwid as a e-commerce solution to millions of its users!**
++**Wordpress.com officially recommends Ecwid as an e-commerce solution to millions of its users!**

 [Ecwid](http://www.ecwid.com?wporg-plugin-site "Ecwid site") is a powerful and easy-to-use shopping cart solution that seamlessly integrates with your Wordpress website.
-Join over *450,000* sellers in *175* countries and sell globally with over *30* international payment options, real-time shipping integrations and support of *45* languages.
+Join over *500,000* sellers in *175* countries and sell globally with over *40* international payment options, real-time shipping integrations and support of *45* languages.

 = Full-featured Shopping Cart =